nervosnetwork/rfcs/rfcs/0017-tx-valid-since/0017-tx-valid-since.md

 When `relative` is specified, the threshold value is calculated by retrieving the base value from the commitment block and and adding the `since` value.
 The base value is the block number, epoch number, or timestamp depending on the metric selected.
 The commitment block is the block in which the input was committed.

-After the treshold value and target value have been calculated they can be compared.
-The precondition is fulfilled only if the target value is equal to or greater than the treshold value.
+After the threshold value and target value have been calculated they can be compared.
+The precondition is fulfilled only if the target value is equal to or greater than the threshold value.

 ## Specification